-they want to see what's going to happen.
+Still another says, "I'm they want to see what's going to Finally, most wander off to happen.

-The night supervisor of South announces that girls can go up on two, three and four and sleep in the hall The coeds will give them blankets, he say.
-Most go--it might not be any softer, but at least they can take off their coats and won't be as hot.
-Upstairs the South women are very friendly, they lend pillows, blankets and sometimes even beds Everyone settles down, it looks like the excitement is over for awhile Suddenly someone shouts, "They've opened the Towers.
-Mass exodus out of South and back across 18th St
+The night supervisor of South "If the lounge isn't open announces that girls can go up on two, three and four and sleep tonight, of all nights, then things in the hall.
+The coeds will give them blankets, he say.
+Most go--it might not be any softer, but at But there's always space left on least they can take off their coats and won't be as hot.
+Upstairs the South women are very friendly, they lend pillows, blankets and sometimes even Everyone settles down, it looks like the excitement is over for awhile.

+Suddenly someone shouts.
+They've opened the Towers.
+Mass exodus out of South and back across 18th St.